 ABS won't change the way you normally brake.
 Under normal brake conditions, your vehicle will stop as it always stopped.
+ABS only comes into stop as it always stopped.
 ABS only comes into play when a wheel would normally have locked up because of over braking.